kura52/sushi-browser/README.md

 #### 1. Display to the opposite panel

-By center clicking (pressing the mouse wheel) the link you can open the page in the link to the opposite panel.
+By **middle clicking (pressing the mouse wheel)** the link you can open the page in the link to the opposite panel.
-Center clicking with 1 panel automatically splits the display into 2 panels.
+**Middle clicking** with 1 panel automatically splits the display into 2 panels.
 Of course, just like ordinary browsers, it can be configured to open a new browser.

 #### 2. Sync scrolling